mrx7014/mrx7014/README.md

 - 🖥️ Managing Linux Servers (keeping them alive at 3 AM)
 - 🔗 Magisk & LSPosed Modules (like mods for real life)
 - 💻 Android Development (because stock is boring)
-- 🌐 HTML (still no dark mode though)
+- etc... ( A Real Octopus )

 ### 🤔 **Ask Me About**
-- 💻 Technical Support (aka "have you tried turning it off and on again?")
+- 💻 Technical Support (aka have you tried turning it off and on again ?)
 - ⚙️ Operating Systems (Linux is life!)
 - 🤖 Android Development (ROMs and Recoveries, brick-free since 2021)
-- 📂 ROOT, Termux, and Bash Scripting (Android's dark arts)
+- 📂 ROOT, Termux, and Bash Scripting (Android dark arts)

 ### Fun Ending:
 👋 Thanks for stopping by!
 Now back to catching bugs... 🐛
 P.S.
 The script is more stable than my sleep schedule.
 ```

 </div>

 ---